nuxt-contrib/nuxt-extend/README.md

 ## Features

-- Forward compatible with nuxt3 multi app
+- Forward compatible with Nuxt 3 multi Apps
 - Support nested `extends`
 - Smartly merge config and hooks
 - Allow theme development to be like a normal nuxt project